Please note: This site contains links to websites not controlled by the Australian Government or ESA. More information here.

 This sequence of four lessons focuses on working with solids and their nets.
 The lessons provide opportunities for students to work flexibly as they construct simple prisms and pyramids from nets they have created.
 Students record their mathematical thinking as they work through iterations to refine a box that has the least amount of leftover space.
 Each lesson is outlined in detail including curriculum links, vocabulary, materials needed, sample answers, discussion points and student resources.
 This sequence is part of the reSolve: Mathematics by Inquiry special topic 'Authentic Problems'.

-ACMMG141 Investigate, with and without digital technologies, angles on a straight line, angles at a point and vertically opposite angles.
-Use results to find unknown angles
+Identify the relationships between angles on a straight line, angles at a point and vertically opposite angles; use these to determine unknown angles, communicating reasoning

 reSolve Maths by Inquiry

 © Australian Government Department of Education, Skills and Employment 2021.
 Creative Commons BY-NC-SA 4.0.